iamuzor/tympahealth-exercise/README.md

 docker compose up
 ```

+## Todo

+-
+- Web UI

-## Improvements
+## Improvements (Not implemented)

-- Data validation: Utilise an efficient library for handling request data validation.
+- Data validation: To utilise an efficient library for handling request data validation.
 (Similar to how Laravel handles validation).
-- Error handling: Introduce middleware that will catch errors and return the error in JSON format.
+- Error handling: To introduce middleware that will catch errors and return the error in JSON format.
-- Response Format: Introduce middleware for ensuring consistent data response format.
+- Response Format: To introduce middleware for ensuring consistent data response format.
-- Security: Introduce middleware to validate a predefined API Key.
+- Security: To introduce middleware to validate a predefined API Key.
-- Tests: Add API tests.
+- Tests: To add API tests.
-- Database migration: Use a migration library for handling database changes.
+- Database migration: To use a migration library for handling database changes.
-- Documentation: Add swagger API documentation.
+- Documentation: To add swagger API documentation.